sccn/sccn.github.io/tutorials/ConceptsGuide/rereferencing_background.md

 reference electrodes when computing the average reference in (1) (below).
 Thus, in the tutorial example, the dividing factor (in (2)) would be 64 instead of 65.
-Note that in localizing sources using the EEGLAB DIPFIT plug-in, 'average reference' will be used internally (without user input).
+Note that in localizing sources using the EEGLAB DIPFIT plugin, 'average reference' will be used internally (without user input).

 The choice of data reference does color (literally) the plotted results